How to Build Your First Gaming PC (2026)

 Air cooler (aftermarket) — a heatsink with one or more fans mounted on top.
 The most reliable and cost-effective upgrade.
 Budget picks like the Deepcool AK400 ($30) or Thermalright Peerless Assassin ($40) massively outperform stock coolers and run quieter.
 Recommended for any serious gaming build.

 AIO liquid cooler — a closed-loop radiator that mounts to your case.
 Better thermal performance in a smaller footprint above the CPU, but more installation steps and more things that can go wrong.
-Worthwhile on high-TDP CPUs like the Ryzen 9 or Intel Core Ultra 9.
-Overkill for budget builds.
+My first build used a Corsair AIO — great cooler, but definitely more involved to install than a standard air cooler.

 - Check whether your cooler needs a backplate — many aftermarket coolers require one mounted on the back of the motherboard.
 Do this before the motherboard goes in the case